genomicsITER/NanoRTax/docs/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration and parameters presets for different compute environments or use cases.

+**We strongly recommend using profile configuration files for specifying the pipeline parameters and options for the classification steps, instead of writing the whole set of arguments in the command line.
+Profiles aim to simplify the pipeline execution command and provide an easy way to keep track of parametrization of past runs.**

+Apart from NanoRtax parameters, profile configuration files can be used to tune performance options such as the cpu threads an memory limits for each process.
+Check the Nextflow documentation for more information.

 Several generic profiles are bundled with the pipeline and instruct it to use software packages using different methods (Docker, Conda).
 A "test" profile is also included with preloaded parameters for running a testing execution of NanoRTax

-We strongly recommend using profile configuration files for specifying pipeline parameters and options for the classification steps.
-Profiles aim to simplify the pipeline execution command and provide an easy way to keep track of parametrization of past runs.

-A good starting point for creating your own profile could be copying the content of the included default profile (./conf/default.config) and editing it with the new parameters of choice.
+<u>A good starting point for creating your own profile could be copying the content of the included default profile (./conf/default.config) and editing it with the new parameters of choice.</u>

 > We encourage the use of Docker, however when this is not possible, Conda is also supported.